arturoherrero/arturoherrero.com/article/_posts/2015-01-26-closure-design-patterns-ruby-edition.md

 #### Pluggable Behavior

-Specify the behavior of an object at runtime.
+Specifies the behavior of an object at runtime.

 ```ruby
 def select_values(number, &block)